News and Load: A Quantitative Exploration of Natural Language Processing Applications for Forecasting Day-ahead Electricity System Demand: Introduction

-In this paper, after Section~\ref{Introduction} where the problem is introduced with the context, state of the art, and a clarification of the contributions to knowledge, the methodology is presented in Section~\ref{Methodology} with an overview of the NLP and forecasting techniques.
-Evaluation metrics and model explanations techniques are employed along with the Case study Section~\ref{Case Study}.
-Results are shown in Section~\ref{Results} followed by a discussion in Section~\ref{Discussion}, and conclusions are drawn in Section~\ref{Conclusions}.
+The rest of the paper is structured as follows: Section~\ref{Methodology} presents the methodology with an overview of the NLP and forecasting techniques.
+The results are presented in Section~\ref{Results} followed by a discussion in Section~\ref{Discussion}, and conclusions are drawn in Section~\ref{Conclusions}.